-SENDING-OFF OFFENCE AUTOMATIC SUSPENSION COMPETITIONS TO WHICH AUTOMATIC SUSPENSION APPLIES Denying the opposing team a goal or an obvious goal-scoring opportunity by a handball offence 1 Match a) Relevant League in which Player's Club Denying a goal or an obvious goal-scoring opportunity to an opponent whose overall movement is towards the offender's goal by an offence punishable by a free kick 1 Match competes; b) FA Cup; c) EFL Cup (as applicable); Serious foul play 3 Matches d) FA Trophy (as applicable); e) FA Women's Challenge Cup (as applicable) Spitting at an opponent or any other person 6 Matches Violent conduct 3 Matches (If the sending-off offence occurs in an EFL Trophy Match, the relevant automatic suspension must be served exclusively in the Using offensive, insulting or abusive language and/or gestures 2 Matches EFL Trophy, unless specified by The FA) Receiving a second caution in the same match 1 Match
+SENDING-OFF OFFENCE AUTOMATIC SUSPENSION COMPETITIONS TO WHICH AUTOMATIC SUSPENSION APPLIES Denying the opposing team a goal or an obvious goal-scoring opportunity by a handball offence 1 Match a.
+Relevant League in which Player's Club competes; Denying a goal or an obvious goal-scoring opportunity to an opponent whose overall movement is towards the offender's goal by an offence punishable by a free kick 1 Match b. АСир; c.
+EFL Cup (as applicable); d.
+FA Trophy (as applicable); Serious foul play 3 Matches e.
+Women's FA Cup (as applicable) Spitting at an opponent or any other person 6 Matches f.
+FA Women's League Cup (as applicable) Violent conduct 3 Matches (EFL Trophy: Unless specified by The Association: (a) If the sending-off offence occurs in an EFL Trophy Match, the relevant automatic suspension must be served exclusively in Using offensive, insulting or abusive language and/or gestures 2 Matches the EFL Trophy and (b) if the sending-off offence occurs in any other FTCM, an EFL Trophy Match cannot be used to serve any part of the relevant automatic suspension.)
+Receiving a second caution in the same match 1 Match match cannot be used to serve any part of the relevant automatic suspension.)